Here's How To Make Meditation Less...Well, Boring

 Journal About It Before and/or After

-If you're someone who is very goal-oriented, you might struggle with meditation because you're like, "OK, so I'm sitting here not doing anything.
+If you're someone who is very goal-oriented, you might struggle with meditation because you're like, "Okay, so I'm sitting here not doing anything.
 What is the friggin' point?"
 Since you may not automatically see the health benefits that come from this kind of practice, it might help for you to get a journal that is completely devoted to meditating.
 You can either jot down the things that are concerning you before doing it, write down the thoughts that immediately come to your mind after you meditate, or you can do a combination of both.
 It doesn't have to be a novella; a few sentences are fine.
-But if you get into the habit of writing down your thoughts, feelings and experiences surrounding meditation, you may start to see some documented proof of why it was such a good thing for you to do.
+But if you get into the habit of writing down your thoughts, feelings, and experiences surrounding meditation, you may start to see some documented proof of why it was such a good thing for you to do.
 And—surprise, surprise—how it stopped being so "boring", after all.

 Want more stories like this?
 Sign up for our newsletter here and check out the related reads below: